AdaCore/why3/doc/foreword.rst

 Why3 is distributed as open source and freely available under the terms of the GNU LGPL 2.1.
 See the file :file:`LICENSE`.

-See the file :file:`INSTALL` for quick installation instructions, and :numref:`sec.install` of this document for more detailed instructions.
+See the file :file:`INSTALL.md` for quick installation instructions, and :numref:`sec.install` of this document for more detailed instructions.

 Contact